National Association of Independent Administrators’ Cookie Policy

 What type of cookies do you use?

-We use the following cookie types:
+We may use the following cookie types:

 Essential Cookies – These can also be known as Strictly Necessary Cookies, and they’re very important for us to make sure our website runs as it should.
 As a result, these cookies are always automatically enabled, to make sure our website works sufficiently.
 Some examples of uses of essential cookies include the distribution of website traffic across multiple servers – without the website speed being affected.